-The Institute’s establishment and initial operating costs are supported by a $24.6M contribution from Global Affairs Canada (formerly DFATD) over five years (2013 – 2018).
-Of that original contribution, $10.3M is dedicated to the establishment of the Institute and $14.3M is earmarked for programming.
+The Institute’s establishment and operating costs were initially supported by a $24.6M contribution from Global Affairs Canada (GAC, formerly DFATD) over five years (2013 – 2018).
+Of that original contribution, $10.3M was dedicated to the establishment of the Institute and $14.3M was earmarked for programming.

-Of the programming funds, approximately $11M is allocated to five major projects, which are led by CIRDI coalition partner teams (see projects with asterisks here), as well as to CIRDI learning activities.
+Of the programming funds, approximately $11M is allocated to five major projects, which are led by CIRDI coalition partner teams as well as to CIRDI learning activities.
 Other funds were allocated to smaller projects already completed or in implementation.

-Additional projects are supported through partnerships with other funders such as the Inter-American Development Bank (IDB).
+Additional projects are supported through partnerships with other funders such as the Inter-American Development Bank (IDB) or new project-specific funding from Global Affairs Canada, such as the Supporting the Ministry of Mines (SUMM) in Ethiopia project.

 Since its inception, the institute has received funds from the following sources: